Master of Arts in Nonprofit Leadership and Management

 This 36 unit degree presents an integrated course of study combining leadership theory and practice with proven management models, strategies and tools designed to produce thoughtful and effective nonprofit leaders.
 The program is designed for individuals who want to be part of an intentional learning community of practitioners and scholars in the nonprofit field.
 Students learn new ways of conceptualizing their work through their studies with noted faculty from the School of Leadership and Education Sciences as well as from prominent nonprofit practitioners who teach in the program.

-All students in the Nonprofit Leadership and Management Program take nine required courses (27 units).
-Students also select nine units of elective coursework to meet their specific needs and learning objectives.
+Students in the Nonprofit Leadership and Management Program take a specified number of required courses, and select complementary elective coursework to meet their specific needs and learning objectives.
 The nonprofit curriculum is focused on applied learning, which facilitates the transfer of knowledge from theory to practice.
 Most courses include applied projects in which students work independently or in teams to provide consulting services to nonprofits and foundations.
 These projects give students an opportunity to incorporate real-world expertise into their learning while building their professional networks.
 Examples of applied projects include organizational audits, governance documents, development plans, legislative campaigns, research-based programs and evaluation designs, and community engagement campaigns (among other products).
 Examples of noteworthy applied projects can be accessed through our online library.

 Nonprofit competency requirements (which is a part of the MA program coursework).
 Competency areas of study include: nonprofit fundamentals, ethics, volunteer management, board development, fundraising and resource development, finance, management and marketing